-Free Confidential Lawsuit Evaluation: If you or a loved one developed symptoms of food poisoning after consuming a food or beverage that has been recalled, you should contact our law firm immediately.
+Free Confidential Lawsuit Evaluation: If you or a loved one developed symptoms of an E. coli infection, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.

 Escherichia coli, better known simply as E. coli, is a type of bacteria that causes severe cramps and gastrointestinal (GI) illness.
 There are a number of different forms of E. coli bacteria, most of which are relatively harmless to humans.
 However, certain strains can cause bloody diarrhea, anemia, kidney failure, hemolytic uremic syndrome (HUS), and even death.
 E. coli infection is more common during the summer months and in northern states.

 E. coli O157:H7 is one of hundreds of strains of Escherichia coli, according to the Minnesota Department of Health.
 Although most strains are harmless and live in the intestines of healthy humans and animals, O157:H7 produces a powerful toxin and can cause severe illness.
 About 2 – 7% of E. coli O157 infections lead to HUS, the agency said.

 What is Shiga Toxin-Producing (STEC) E. Coli?